yangxuan8282/frpd/README.md

 ```

-> `frps` && `frpc` can be run on same machine, but also work if on different one, and you can run `frps` on multiple computer at the same time.
+> `frps` && `frpc` can be run on same machine, but also work if on different one, and you can run `frpc` on multiple computer at the same time.

 ### UDP && SSH